ace1one/laravel-admin/README.md

 # Features

-The `Laravel Starter` comes with several features which are the most common in almost all applications.
+The `Laravel Starter Admin` comes with several features which are the most common in almost all applications.
 It is a template project which means it is intended to be built in a way that it can be used for other projects.

 It is a modular application, and some modules are installed by default.
 It will be helpful to use it as a base for future applications.

-* Admin feature and public views are completely separated as `Backend` and `Frontend` namespace.
-* Major features are developed as `Modules`.
-A module like Posts, Comments, and Tags are separated from the core features like User, Role, Permission

 ## Core Features